BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **Scan: Paste Crypto-SSKR.** Paste `ur:crypto-sskr` of SSKR shares until you have a threshold.
 * **Add: Shares.** Simultaneouly paste sufficient shares to meet threshold into the box.

+The **Scan** functionality is currently the more advanced of the two options, and so is the suggested methodology.
+It will allow you to photograph or paste individual shares, and will alert you to how many more are needed to meet the threshold and reconstruct the seed.

+The `ur:crypto-sskr` specification, which can be used in the `Add` section, in the `Scan: Paste`, or encoded as a QR, look like this:

+* ur:crypto-sskr/gobnbdaeadaevdbkclhseeehtldedikgpysoenreceeeeorofrwn
+* ur:crypto-sskr/gobnbdaeadadrkhesefhjzdycypduokkjejponsayabguymwwnwz

 The SSKR words, which can only be used in the `Add` section, looks like this:

 * tuna acid epic gyro gray tent able acid able frog cusp heat poem owls undo holy rich monk zaps cost brag loud fair dice idle skew iris beta tied
 * tuna acid epic gyro gray tent able acid acid diet fact gala numb leaf fish toys kite cyan inky help keep heat inky song trip bulb flap yoga jazz

-The `ur:crypto-sskr` specification, which can be used in the `Add` section, in the `Scan: Paste`, or encoded as a QR, look like this:

-* ur:crypto-sskr/gobnbdaeadaevdbkclhseeehtldedikgpysoenreceeeeorofrwn
-* ur:crypto-sskr/gobnbdaeadadrkhesefhjzdycypduokkjejponsayabguymwwnwz

-The scan functionality is currently the more advanced of the two options, and so is the suggested methodology.
-It will allow you to photograph or paste individual shares, and will alert you to how many more are needed to meet the threshold and reconstruct the seed.

-### Creating Seeds
+### Creating a Seed

 **Gordian Seed Tool** can also be used to create new seeds.
 This is doing using the **add** (+) button on the main menu.
-There are ways to do so:
+There are four ways to do so:

 * **Quick Create.** Depend on your mobile device's randomization to create a seed.
 * **Coin Flips.** Flip coins and enter results.